danieltroger/imagr/README.md

 ## Howto

+*in theory*, just:
 Get the [newest release](https://github.com/danieltroger/imagr/releases/latest), extract it and place it on your webserver, ensure that we can write there, place your images in the root folder of this script or just simply drag and drop them into the page.
 Enjoy!

+**BUT** we actually don't care about theory, because you will get an outdated version.
+Just clone this repository, copy config.default.php to config.php, set up your database info's and enable / disable the features you need and you're ballin'.

 ----------